 As with any goatee style, there is no hair on the cheeks.

-They’re often trimmed and styled using stubble lengths (< 5mm) or short beard lengths.
+They’re often trimmed and styled using stubble lengths (

 Circle beards are commonly grown without soul patches as the result is often very neat and sleek.